francoatmega/historical-computer-science-articles/README.md

 ### Cryptography

-  * New directions in cryptography [1976]
+  * New directions in Cryptography [1976]
-  * Riemann's hypothesis and tests for primality [1976]
+  * Riemann's Hypothesis and Tests for Primality [1976]
   * PRIMES is in P [2002]

 ### AI

-  * A logical calculus of the ideas immanent in nervous activity [1943]
+  * A Logical Calculus of the Ideas Immanent in Nervous Activity [1943]

 ### Networks